onox/orka/docs/numerics/tensors/creating-tensors.md

 # Creating tensors

-Tensors can be created using other tensors by applying the various operations mentioned above.
+Tensors can be created using other tensors by applying the various operations on previous tensors using binary or unary operators.
 If there is no previous tensor that can be used to create a new tensor, a tensor can also be created from scratch using either an array of elements or booleans, or by calling certain functions that create tensor with certain values or properties: